Independent Advisor on making Probation work

 The ‘Secret’ of making Probation work – NB it’s not really a secret:

-A slightly longer summary of my viewpoint can be found in the section headed Legacy at the foot of this page, below.
-Meanwhile the full writings on the My Work pages of this website explain in more detail the ideas in principle, and also ‘Prescribe’ how to carry them out in practice.
+A slightly longer summary of my viewpoint can be found in the section headed Legacy at the foot of this page, below, but I also crystallised it into my Introduction to Modern Probation Theory, as referenced above.
+This, and my other full writings on the My Work pages of this website explain in more detail the ideas in principle, and also ‘Prescribe’ how to carry them out in practice.

 My CV and how to contact me can be found in the ‘footer’ and also on the Contact Me page.